Ataur Rahman (actor)

-Ataur Rahman (born 18 June 1941) is a Bangladeshi stage and television actor.
+Ataur Rahman (18 June 1941 – 12 May 2026) was a Bangladeshi stage and television actor.
 He was awarded Ekushey Padak in 2001 and Independence Award in 2021 by the government of Bangladesh for his contribution to drama.

-Background
+Rahman was known by the sobriquet Monchosharothi.
+(Note: Monchosharothi translates as "the stage maestro".)

+Early life and education

+Ataur Rahman was born on 18 June 1941, at his grandmother's family at Noakhali District in the then Bengal Province, British India.
+Inspired by seeing Rabindranath Tagore's play Natir Puja, he started taking stage lessons.

-Rahman earned his master's degree in science in 1964 from the University of Dhaka.
+Rahman acted in his first stage play along with Abdullah Al Mamun from Shahidullah Hall at University of Dhaka.
+He earned his master's degree in soil science in 1964 from the university.

 Career

+Rahman was nominated as the civic theatre community's general secretary, established in 1968.
+He started directing stage play in 1972 with Buro Shaliker Gare Roo.

-Rahman served as the general secretary and later president of Bangladesh Centre of the International Theatre Institute (BCITI).
-He is the founder general secretary of the theater troupe Nagorik Natya Sampradaya.
-He is a former chairman of Bangladesh Group Theatre Federation.
+He served as the general secretary and later president of Bangladesh Centre of the International Theatre Institute (BCITI).
+He was the founder general secretary of the theatre troupe Nagorik Natya Sampradaya.
+He was a onetime chairman of Bangladesh Group Theatre Federation.

 Rahman directed over 35 plays including "Roktokorobi", "Banglar Mati Banglar Jol", "Narigon", "Irsha", "Opekkhoman", and "Waiting for Godot".

-In August 2019, Rahman was appointed as an Awami League Advisory Council member.
+In August 2019, Rahman was appointed an Awami League Advisory Council member.

+He served as the central executive committee president of Bangabandhu Adarsh Forum.

+Personal life and death

+Rahman had a daughter, Sharmistha Rahman and a son Shashwata Rahman.
+He died in Dhaka on 12 May 2026, at the age of 84.